ifcopenshell.util.shape_builder

 Parameters:

-• position – rectangle position, default to None. if position not specified zero-vector will be used
+• position – rectangle position. if position not specified zero-vector will be used

 Returns: